-Bettas are not actually livebearers, instead, they lay eggs that develop into fry or baby fish once fertilized by a male betta.
+Betta fish do not get pregnant as they aren’t livebearers.
+Betta fish lay eggs that hatch into fry or baby fish after getting fertilized by a male betta.
 Females can be pregnant with eggs for several weeks and will lay between 5 and 500 eggs at a time.
 Male betta fish make a bubble nest before mating and place each egg within it.

 Betta fish gestation period is not the same as that of livebearers as gestation typically refers to the length of time a fish is pregnant with live fish before giving birth.
 The embryos of freshly fertilized betta eggs can hatch in as little as 24-36 hours.